gmedina-mx/cs8631-datamngmt-ncl-final-assignment/README.md

 	load.project()

 After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
-This work involves:
+This process involves:
 * Reading in the global configuration file contained in `config`.
 * Loading any R packages you listed in the configuration file.
 * Reading in any datasets stored in `data` or `cache`.